catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 ************

-In order to connect to your instance, you will need to allocate a floating IP to the instance.
+In order to connect to your instance, you will need to allocate a floating IP to your server.
 Alternately, you could create a :ref:`VPN <vpn>` and save some money by avoiding floating IPs altogether.
-VPNs are not feasible when the instance will be offering a service to the greater Internet.
+However please keep in mind that VPNs are not feasible when the instance will be offering a service to the greater Internet.

 .. _connecting-to-instance:

 Connecting to an instance
 *************************

-Once all of the previous things are set up, there are a few things to note about connecting to your instance via the CLI.
+Once all of these previous requirements are set up, there are a few things to note about connecting to your instance via the CLI.
 One is that you need to make sure you reference the correct operating system that you are trying to connect to.
-Another things is that you accurately source where your ssh private key is, making sure that said key matches the public one you used to create your instance.
+Another, is that you accurately source where your ssh private key is, making sure that said key matches the public one used to create your instance.

 For example, if you were trying to connect to an ubuntu image with the floating